asteinarson/knemm/README.md

 ```

 ### QuoteOrder
-An order is an object tied to a customer (`person`) with order rows, each with a product, with a quantity field, and a `row_price` field.
+An order is an object tied to a customer (`person`) with order rows.
+Each such row refers to a product, it has a quantity field, and a `row_price` field.

 Quotes (or carts) are very similar to orders, only that they have not yet been placed.
+We can use a **boolean** flag for that.
 Here is an implementation:

 ```yaml